nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-for-salesforce.md

 {{/panel}} {{#> callout type='warning' heading='Studio'}}

-Those two operations can be overriden inside a Nuxeo Studio project easily by creating two operations for instance: `SFGetChildren` and `FetchSFObject`.
+Those two operations can be overridden inside a Nuxeo Studio project easily by creating two operations for instance: `SFGetChildren` and `FetchSFObject`.

 In order to find all your metadata in Salesforce, go to **Setup** > **Customize** > **Your Object** > **Fields**.
 You will be able to map correctly all the Nuxeo and SF metadata with the appropriate field keys.